Tips for potting up houseplants in unique vessels

 -For the middle layer, you will add cactus soil.
 Be sure you chose a soil mix with plenty of pumice (the little white rocks that crumble into pieces when pinched)

 -For the top layer, gently place the roots of your plant, then cover and surround them with more cactus/succulent soil.
 Be sure to completely cover the roots in and then press down firmly on the soil to give your plant plenty of support.

--Lastly, water and feed your plant.
-Since you’ve been watering and observing your plant for a month now, you will know exactly how much it needs and how often it needs to be watered.
+-Lastly, water and feed your plant according to the environmental needs.
+During the spring and summer months when your plant is photosynthesizing and growing and drying out more quickly, be sure to give it a dose of nutrition to boost healthy growth.
+Since you’ve been watering and observing your plant for a few months now, you will know exactly how much and how often your plant likes to get hydrated.
 Nice work plant parent!